Back to Top

 Complete this form and pay a $300 filing fee if operating as a for-hire carrier hauling property, other than household goods, from point to point within Oregon.

-Online Application for U.S. DOT Number –
+To obtain a U.S. DOT Number -

 Review federal regulations regarding the Minimum Levels of Financial Responsibility for Motor Carriers.